Palais Garnier: Dimensions and technical details

-The Palais Garnier is 56 m from ground level to the apex of the stage flytower; 32 m to the top of the facade.
+The Palais Garnier is 56 m from ground level to the apex of the stage flytower; 32 m to the top of the façade.

 The building is 154.9 m long; 70.2 m wide at the lateral galleries; 101.2 m wide at the east and west pavilions; 10.13 m from ground level to bottom of the cistern under the stage.

 The structural system is made of masonry walls; concealed iron floors, vaults, and roofs.